doesdev/jquery-video-lightning/README.md

 Turn any element into a lightbox or popover link for Youtube and Vimeo videos.

+### MAJOR BUG IN (3.0 - 3.0.2)
+If you are using these versions you will be unable to initialize on elements specified by id rather than a class.

+**Corrected in version 3.0.3**, so upgrading is highly recommended.

 ### 3.0 is a significant update (complete re-write).
 Some things have changed, though the only real non-backward compatible change is a couple updated defaults.
 Everything else (such as renamed options and updated params) has shims in place to maintain compatibility.